-We believe grief is about doing.
-It’s not just feeling dreadful in a dark room.” she says.
-“If you do stuff, you express stuff and it’s active, that’s when you move forward in grief; and no one can tell you what you need to do because it is about love and it’s about your unique relationship with that person who’s died and only you can possibly find the right symbols or metaphors or things that express that.
+“Grief is about doing.
+It’s not just feeling dreadful in a dark room.
+If you do stuff, you express stuff and it’s active, that’s when you move forward in grief; and no one can tell you what you need to do because it is about love and it’s about your unique relationship with that person who’s died and only you can possibly find the right symbols or metaphors or things that express that.
 No-one can lecture you, you can’t read a book that tells you.
 It comes from within that stuff”.
 Rachel Clay, bereaved sibling in SAY THEIR NAME the promotional film we made for The Compassionate Friends.

 What we now want to do is to help you to find that stuff that comes from within; to do the things that will help you to find new meaning in your life.
 We want to help you discover new ways of remembering your child and your lives together.
 This work is based on ideas that flow from the concept of ‘continuing the bond’ with your child – of not wanting to cut off from them but of building a new kind of relationship with them.